mui/material-ui/docs/data/material/components/dialogs/dialogs.md

 A Dialog is a type of [modal](/material-ui/react-modal/) window that appears in front of app content to provide critical information or ask for a decision.
 Dialogs disable all app functionality when they appear, and remain on screen until confirmed, dismissed, or a required action has been taken.

-Dialogs are purposefully interruptive, so they should be used sparingly.
+Dialogs are perfect for scenarios where you need the user's input, confirmation, or a detailed display of information.
+They are useful when you want to temporarily block the main application flow to address critical actions, such as confirming a deletion.
+While Dialogs offer more flexibility and interaction, they are generally heavier than Snackbars and are purposefully interruptive, so they should be used sparingly.

 {{"component": "modules/components/ComponentLinkHeader.js"}}